For me, Wednesday is my Day 3 in Home Health. It is one of the days of the week that I drive the most and see patients the furthest from my home.

 I drive 15 minutes to my next house.
 This is a patient that had a CVA and now has dysarthria and dysphagia.
 She is NPO and has a PEG tube.
 She didn’t have any food or liquid trials while in the hospital or nursing home.
 We have been trialing ice chips and pureed using the McNeill Dysphagia Therapy Program (MDTP).
 She has progressed from swallowing with signs/symptoms of aspiration 70% of the time to 30% of the time.
 She is thrilled to be able to eat at least a small amount by mouth and is finally encouraged that she may be able to resume a po diet at some point.

 My next patient lives about 25 minutes away.
 This is a patient with dementia that lives alone with a caregiver present 7-8 hours per day.
 When I arrive, I ring the doorbell and walk in as she is unable to get up to answer the door.
 I walk in and she has walked back to the bathroom and is basically stuck on the toilet.
 I have to help her put her brief and pants on and then walk her to her chair, which takes us several attempts to get her up from the toilet and multiple rest breaks during the walk to her chair.
 She then tells me that she got up out of bed around midnight, fell on the floor and had to lay there until her caregiver arrived at 7 am.
 I had to document the fall in the chart and call the doctor to let them know.
-I also had to email my supervisor and our social worker to let them know what was going on and that this patient is unsafe to be home alone as there is no way for her to evacuate the house in case of emergency.
+I also had to email my supervisor and our social worker to let them know what was going on and that this patient is unsafe to be home alone as there is no way for her to evacuate the house in case of emergency, she has difficulty getting to and from the toilet and there is nobody with her at night.
 Most of the session is problem-solving ways to increase her safety in the home.
-Most of which involve looking into hiring 24 hour care.
+Most of which involve the family looking into hiring 24 hour care.

 My last patient today lives about 10 minutes away.
 This is another aphasic patient.
 I seem to have an abundance of aphasia right now!
 This is another relatively young patient with a stroke.
 He tends to get “stuck” as he says on words and fluency decreases as he attempts to recall the word.
 We are working on naming pictures and describing pictures with sentences using word finding strategies and with fluent speech.
 I like to use my iPad for many of these tasks and often use Tactus Therapy Apps or SmartyEars apps.
 I love using iScreen Aphasia through SmartyEars to screen my patients and to measure increases in accuracy in receptive and expressive language skills.
 I use this screen during assessment as the only standardized assessments I have are the RIPA-2 and the RIPA-G and at reassessment.